Celebrate a day of love by experimenting with these chemicals to make this simple Valentine’s Day slime recipe.

 How does slime form?

-The glue is made of a polymer, when boric acid is added, the borate ions react with the hydrogen bonds, the link together and it forms a NEW polymer.
+The glue is made of a polymer, when boric acid is added, the borate ions react with the hydrogen bonds, and they link together to form a NEW polymer.
 Cool right?

 - Add the glue to a large bowl.